ssomers/FiiO-X3II/README.md

 ## Organizer

-These Powershell scripts set up and maintain parallel directory trees with contents extracted from a source and prepared for the player, on a standard NTFS partition.
-FLAC files are (manually) converted, more compressed files are hardlinked, cover art is converted, and some files are cut out.
+These Powershell scripts set up and maintain parallel directory trees with contents extracted from a source tree and prepared for the player, on a standard NTFS partition.
+It converts FLAC files to M4A, hardlinks already compressed files, converts cover art, or leaves out files listed in an optional file cut.txt.

 `sync-changes.ps1` initiates and incrementally updates whenever things change in the source tree.
 You then sync the desintation tree with the player.
-If you delete a track on the player, and sync back with the destintation folder, `sync-removes.ps1` records the removal in a small text file.
+If you delete a track on the player, and sync back with the destintation folder, `sync-removes.ps1` records the removal in a cut.text file.

 ## Shaping album art: fiio_cover_to_folder

-This script scales down album art and adds a black border so that the image is entirely visible (whereas the player stretches original, square cover art in such a way that doesn't respect aspect ratio and interferes with displayed information.
+The player stretches original, typically square, cover art in a way that doesn't respect aspect ratio and interferes with displayed information.
+So we want to inset the cover inside a black border with the player's display dimensions (320×240 pixels).

+Organizer does this (in Powershell) but here is also a version written in Go.

 Operation:

-* The script picks up album art from cover.jpg files.
+* The scripts pick up album art from cover.jpg or cover.png files.
 To extract these from the embedded art in audio files, for instance in [Mp3tag](http://www.mp3tag.de/en/) by applying an action group defined with these actions:
  * Export cover to file "cover" (without enabling Export duplicate covers)
  * Remove fields "PICTURE"
-* The script doesn't overwrite any files and doesn't write duplicate files.
-For each cover.jpg, it creates a file folder.jpg if it didn't already exist.
-If the file does exist, and the contents don't match, it prompts for a resolution.

-To run:
+To run the Go version:

 * Download and install Go from https://golang.org/dl/
 * On the command line: